Police: Woman pawned West Point ring

-VENICE — A woman with a litany of arrests on drug and theft charges allegedly pawned a ring from a 1955 graduate the U.S. Military Academy, who died in March at the senior living center where she worked.
+VENICE - A woman with a litany of Manatee County arrest on drug and theft charges allegedly pawned a ring from a 1955 graduate the U.S. Military Academy, who died in March at the senior living center where she worked.

 Carlee Marie Smith, 27, of Bradenton, worked at the facility in Venice.

 The name of the facility is not named.
-A probable cause affidavit was not available through either the Sarasota County nor the Manatee County court clerks on Thursday night.
+A probable cause affidavit was not available through either the Sarasota County nor the Manatee County clerk of courts on Thursday night.

 "Through investigation, it was discovered the ring had been pawned in May, 2018 at Quick Draw Quality in Venice by a Carlee Marie Smith," the Venice Police Department said in the social media post.